Working in the Netherlands

 An internship is any work placement or practical training arrangement designed to give you practical experience in the discipline or field that you are studying.

-UvA students from Bulgaria and Romania or from outside the EEA do not need a work permit for an internship.
+UvA students from Croatia or from outside the EEA do not need a work permit for an internship.
 You will however need a formal traineeship agreement between the trainee, the traineeship provider and the UvA.

 The traineeship provider must be able to present this agreement to the Labour Inspectorate if asked to do so.
 Use of this traineeship agreement is therefore not optional: it is compulsory.

-Students from the EEA, with the exception of Romania and Bulgaria, do not need this agreement.
+Students from the EEA, with the exception of Croatia, do not need this agreement.

 Internship and taking out insurance